Image created with Microsoft Designer

 1. Regular Security Audits

-Conduct frequent assessments to verify compliance with established protocols and identify potential vulnerabilities promptly.
+Conduct frequent assessments to verify compliance with established protocols and identify potential vulnerabilities promptly, addressing top causes of data breaches report by Fortinet to strengthen cybersecurity defenses.

 2. Access Controls